beancount/docs/docs/04_running_beancount_and_generating_reports.md

     bean-report myfile.beancount journal -a Expenses:Restaurant

-At the moment, the “-a” option accepts only a complete account name, or the name of one of the parent accounts.
+At the moment, the “`-a`” option accepts only a complete account name, or the name of one of the parent accounts.
 Eventually we will extend it to handle expressions.

 ##### Rendering at Cost<a id="rendering-at-cost"></a>